Skip to content

 Bill De La Rosa hikes along the wall that separates the United States and Mexico

-Bill plans to pursue law school in the near future in order to continue fighting for immigrant families and their right to remain together.
+Bill is currently completing his legal studies at Yale Law School and plans to return to Tucson, where he will continue his work advocating for immigrant families and their right to remain together.
 In the words of Congressman John Lewis, he will continue to speak out where he sees wrong:

 “I am unafraid to get into “good trouble” for what is right.
 My life’s work has just begun.”